akshayar/EMR-Hudi-Workshop/spark-streaming-kafka/README.md

 ```

 ## Hudi DeltStreamer
-1. The example below shows following use case JSON data on Kafka.
-The schema of data is being read from a local files on HDFS.
-The table is being synched with Glue Catalog
-2. The instructions below work for EMR Version 6.5.0.
+1. The instructions below work for EMR Version 6.5.0.
 There is following error with EMR Version 6.3.0
 ```shell
 Caused by: java.lang.NoSuchMethodError: org.apache.hadoop.hive.ql.Driver.close()V